Where are you moving to?

 It is essential to know where your classes will be held to find housing that is as close to class as possible.

-USC is located on the southern side of LA in the University Park neighborhood.
+USC is located in the University Park neighborhood on the southern side of LA.
 It sits near the cross-section of Highway 110 and 10, making it convenient to get to.

 Surrounding neighborhoods to look for housing also include Pico-Union, Downtown LA, Historic South Central, and Exposition Park.

-While any housing in LA is expensive, budget-friendly student options are available around the university.
+While any apartments in LA are expensive, budget-friendly student options are available around the university.

 Remember to account for rent, utilities (electricity, water, sewer), internet, food, entertainment, gas, and school costs.
 Ask a parent for advice so that you don't forget anything.

 It is also important to remember that the price of housing and items may be higher in the city compared to your current location.
-Setting a budget after you learn of university admission decisions, scholarships, and financial aid packages can help as well.
+Setting a budget after you learn of university admission decisions, scholarships, and financial aid packages can also help.

 While it is possible to rent an apartment sight unseen, it is better if you take the time to tour the unit before signing the lease.
 When touring a potential apartment, make sure that everything is in working order.